dthain/opsys-sp24/project1.md

 }
 ```

+## Some Hints

+- See the `stat(2)` man page and read about the macros `S_ISDIR`, `S_ISREG`, etc. which determine
+whether an entry is a directory, file, etc...
+- Note the difference between `stat(2)` and `lstat(2)`: one follows symbolic links and the other does not.
+- See `printf(3)` for many different ways of arranging output, justifying left and right, etc.
+- See `isprint(3)` for a listing of many functions that determine whether a character is printable, whitespace, numeric, etc...

 ## Testing

 Make sure to test your program on a wide variety of conditions.
 Start by testing small directories, like your own home directory, and compare the output to what you get from `ls -l`.
 Then move on to trying various kinds of system directories like `/etc` and `/home`.
 Of course, it is likely that you won't have permission to access all of those directories, and your tools should stop with useful error messages.
 If your program really gets stuck in an infinite loop, kill it with Control-C.